- unsafe.Pointer

 |---|---|---|---|

-| unsafe.Pointer | Direct memory access, type casting | No (only Unsafe API) | In Go, this is a way to bypass the type system and work with memory directly.
-Under the hood, it is just an address.
-The GC may not always track such pointers correctly.
-In Java, the analogue via Unsafe is not part of the standard API and is used rarely.
-The JVM hides addresses to maintain safety. |
+| unsafe.Pointer | Direct memory access, cast between types | No (only Unsafe API) | In Go this is a way to bypass the type system and work with memory directly.
+Under the hood, it's just an address.
+GC cannot always track such pointers correctly.
+In Java, the equivalent through Unsafe is not part of the standard API and is rarely used.
+The JVM hides addresses to maintain security. |

-| struct alignment | Developer influences layout | JVM manages automatically | In Go, the order of fields affects the size of the structure and cache locality.
+| struct alignment | Developer influences layout | The JVM manages it automatically | In Go the order of fields affects the size of the struct and cache locality.
 The compiler adds padding.
-In Java, the layout is managed by the JVM, and sometimes even field reordering occurs.
-The developer does not control this directly, but the JVM optimizes for a specific architecture. |
+In Java, layout is managed by the JVM, and sometimes even fields are reordered.
+The developer does not control this directly, but the JVM optimizes for the specific architecture. |

-| pointer arithmetic | Through unsafe.Pointer + uintptr | Prohibited | In Go, you can manually move through memory like in C, but only through unsafe.
+| pointer arithmetic | Through unsafe.Pointer + uintptr | Forbidden | In Go you can manually traverse memory like in C, but only through unsafe.
 This completely disables safety.
 In Java, pointers are hidden, and access is done through array indices.
 This prevents memory-level errors. |

 | zero-copy | Slices share backing array | More often copying | In Go, a slice is a view on an array.
 Under the hood, only the slice structure is copied.
-This provides high performance, but the risk of shared state.
+This provides high performance but carries a risk of shared state.
 In Java, copies are more often created, or ByteBuffer is used.
 The JVM sometimes optimizes, but does not provide direct control. |

 | iota | Compile-time counter | enum / static final | iota is computed at compile time and is convenient for generating sequences and bit masks.
-In Java, an enum is a full-fledged type with methods and safety. iota is simpler but less expressive and more fragile to changes. |
+In Java, an enum is a full-fledged type with methods and safety. iota is simpler, but less expressive and more fragile to changes. |

 | interface internals | itab + data pointer | vtable / invokeinterface | In Go, an interface is a structure (type + data).
-Each call is a lookup through itab.
+Each call is a lookup via itab.
 In Java, a virtual table is used, and JIT can optimize calls.
-In Go, overhead is more predictable, in Java — it can be optimized. |
+In Go, the overhead is more predictable, while in Java it can be optimized. |

-| runtime.SetFinalizer | Finalizers through runtime | Cleaner / PhantomReference | In Go, finalizers run asynchronously and are not guaranteed.
+| runtime.SetFinalizer | Finalizers via runtime | Cleaner / PhantomReference | In Go, finalizers run asynchronously and are not guaranteed.
 This is a fallback mechanism.
 In Java, finalize() is deprecated, Cleaner is a more modern option.
-In both cases, one should not rely on finalization for resource management. |
+In both cases one should not rely on finalization for resource management. |

-| runtime.KeepAlive | Control object lifetime | Not required | In Go, the compiler may "kill" an object sooner than you expect.
-KeepAlive fixes the lifetime point.
+| runtime.KeepAlive | Control of object lifetime | Not required | In Go, the compiler can "kill" an object earlier than you expect.
+KeepAlive fixes the point of life.
 This is important when working with unsafe and cgo.
-In Java, the GC is more conservative, and such problems usually do not occur. |
+In Java, GC is more conservative, and such problems usually do not exist. |

 // ASCII scheme of choice:

-// Is maximum performance needed?
+// Is maximum performance required?

 // |